afnana4med/afnana4med/README.md

 # Afnan Ahmed

-Computer scientist based in UK.
-I build AI developer tools, full-stack web applications, and game systems.
+AI Engineer based in UK.
+I build AI developer tools, full-stack web applications, and Large Language systems.

 Graduarted from **University of Sussex Class of 2025** and Director of **Vayani Enterprises Limited**.